jooniku/tsoha/README.md

 * Users can view other user's profiles
 * Users can see all threads
 * Users can edit and delete posts
+* Users can see if posts have been edited
 * Users can edit their profiles and add profile pics
 * A post has the username and profile pic of the poster
 * Users can search for threads or posts

-## Future application functions

-* Users can delete their profiles
+* Users can become admins
-* Admin users can delete posts/threads, but not edit
+* Admins can delete any threads, but no posts or edit posts
-* Posts can include images
+* User page shows user's posts
+* User can select a topic when creating a new thread

 ## Setup and installation